RussDev7/CoreKeepersWorkshop/README.md

 ![SkillEditor](https://github.com/user-attachments/assets/51d94246-1674-4697-bb6f-cf727de9f33c)

 ## Explanation On Item Variants
-Variants are mostly used curently for food items only.
+Variants are mostly used currently for food items only.
 In order to find a variant for an item, you first need to determine the base item ID.
 All items regardless of variant all have a base ID.
-There is not a unique ID assosiated with each item variant, only the base ID.
+There is not a unique ID associated with each item variant, only the base ID.
 Refer to the formula below to understand how these are built.

 Variant-ID: `xxxxyyyy`\
 `x` = ID of first ingredient\